Adapting to a changing landscape

 (3) home living, (4) functional communication, (5) social skills, (6) health and safety, (7) self-help skills (hygiene), (8) functional academics, and (9) self-direction.

-Adaptive skills training services teach children and young adults to become as independent in activities of daily living as one would expect a developmentally typical person of the same age.
+Adaptive skills training services teach individuals to become as independent in activities of daily living as one would expect a developmentally typical person of the same age.

 Family and Individual counseling